drewstaylor/area-52-course-2-lessons/lesson-03-passport-token/exercise-01/exercise.md

 ### Custom NFT Logic

-Changing the behavior of `cw721` is undesirable (not to mention dangerous), since it's the rule book functionality CosmWasm NFTs _must_ possess.
+Changing the behavior of `cw721` is undesirable (not to mention dangerous), since it's the standard for CosmWasm NFTs.
 It was a neccessary evil in our case, because `cw721` was developed with asset transfers in mind.

 Most times when you need to implement custom behavior, it can be achieved by adding the logic in the token collection, or by modifying `cw721-base` with a new implementation and then changing the package name (e.g. `cw721-my-custom-nft`).
-Notice when we tried to do it that way, the NFT contract was left with dangling entry points that were always failing, that would charge the users gas fees but were effectively useless.
+Our problem was when we tried to do it that way, the NFT contract was left with dangling entry points that were always failing.

 ```rs
 // An entry point function that can never succeed is never a good idea